ak-b/RegularExpressions/README.md

 |^ | start of the string|
 |$ | end of the string|

-Qantifiers apply only to characters immediately to the left
+Qantifiers tells the regex engine how many times to match a character immediately to its left.

 Quantifiers|Meaning|
 |----|---------------|